Imjin War: Hideyoshi's preparations

-By the last decade of the 16th century, Toyotomi Hideyoshi, the most preeminent daimyō, had unified all of Japan, bringing about a period of peace.
-Since he came to hold power in the absence of a legitimate successor of the Minamoto lineage necessary for the imperial shōgun commission, he sought military power to legitimize his rule and to decrease his dependence on the imperial family.
-It is also suggested that Hideyoshi planned an invasion of China to fulfill the dreams of his late lord, Oda Nobunaga, and to keep his newly formed state united against a common enemy, mitigating the possible threat of civil disorder or rebellion posed by the large number of now-idle samurai and soldiers, and by ambitious daimyōs who might have sought to usurp him.
+By the last decade of the 16th century, Toyotomi Hideyoshi had unified Japan.
+He rallied support in Japan as a man of relatively humble origins who owed his position to his military might.
+He sought military power to legitimize his rule and decrease his dependence on the imperial family.
+It is also suggested that Hideyoshi planned an invasion of China to fulfill the dreams of his late lord, Oda Nobunaga, and to keep his newly formed state united against a common enemy, mitigating the possible threat of civil disorder or rebellion posed by the large number of now-idle samurai and soldiers, and by ambitious daimyos who might have sought to usurp him.